dineshggaonkar/Graph_convolutional_network/README.md

 ```bash
 pip install --no-index torch-sparse -f https://pytorch-geometric.com/whl/torch-1.6.0+cu102.html
 ```
-the above command have to be modified in case you have different version of pytorch and cuda installed
+The above command has to be modified in case you have different version of pytorch and cuda installed

-##Train GCN
+Train GCN

 ```bash
 python3 train.py
 ```

-##Run inference
+Run inference

 ```bash
 python3 predict.py
 ```
-the above command runs prediction on one graph (a molecule) and returns its solubility in water
+The above command runs prediction on one graph (a molecule) and returns its solubility in water